sansona/chessmate/README.md

   3. ```CaptureHighestValue``` - prioritize capturing the highest value piece available
   4. ```ScholarsMate``` - obeys standard Scholar's Mate sequence and resigns if unsuccessful

-Since most chess engines can be boiled down to this basic progression, the chessnut engine schema provides a simple but powerful framework for developing and analyzing engines
+Since most chess engines can be boiled down to this basic progression, the chessmate engine schema provides a simple but powerful framework for developing and analyzing engines

 ---
 ### Game simulations
-Once engines are defined, one can perform analysis via the classes available in chess.simulations.
+Once engines are defined, one can perform analysis via the classes available in ```chess.simulations```.
 Some example functionality includes:

 Simulating a game between two engines: